The Donald Trump-Rosie O'Donnell feud: A timeline

 - Their famous fight began in 2006

-Washington (CNN)The Donald Trump-Rosie O'Donnell feud is back in the 2016 spotlight.
+While this latest attack is tame in comparison to the colorful and harsh insults Trump has hurled at the actress, there is one big thing that ups the stakes: Trump is now President, and as CNN's Chris Cillizza writes, "the single most powerful person in the world."

-Trump's comments on O'Donnell came after Clinton accused Trump of sexism during the debate, saying, "This is a man who has called women pigs, slobs and dogs."
+"@realDonaldTrump - u don't even realize the kind of trouble u r in - comeys people believe in him - for real - they have the proof - u r a sadistic man #USA" O'Donnell replied in a tweet Thursday.

-But this is only the latest development in the feud between the real estate mogul and his favorite nemesis.
+But this is only the latest development -- and likely not the last -- in Trump and O'Donnell's decades-long, highly public feud.

 December 2006